pycom/pycom-documentation/content/gettingstarted/registration/lora/helium_hotspot_registration.md

 * [Assert Location](#assert-location)
 * [Transfer Hotspot](#transfer-hotspot)

-The Hotspot is delivered with a WiFi and LoRa antenna.
+> Hint: The Hotspot is delivered with a WiFi and LoRa antenna.
 Please check the polarity of the connector on the antenna and match it with the correct antenna connector on the Hotspot:

 LoRa antenna:

 ![](/gitbook/assets/lorawan/helium/lora_antenna.png)

 WiFi antenna:

 ![](/gitbook/assets/lorawan/helium/wifi_antenna.png)